jbillcliffe/portfolio1-renterprise/README.md

 ## Further Testing
 - The Website was tested on Google Chrome, Microsoft Edge and Mozilla Firefox
-- Although not viewed on multiple phyiscal devices.
+- Although not viewed on multiple physical devices.
 Google Chrome's development console allows for a very large amount of emulated devices to be used.
 - Repeated testing through each page, ensured links were correctly working on each page.

-## Deployment
+# Deployment
 The steps below were followed to deploy the page to GitHub pages :

 From Github, click on the repository required :